At G20 meeting, globalization comes under fire amid coronavirus 'stress test' | The Japan Times

 European countries have been demanding a global tax system be implemented by the end of the year, with four finance chiefs signing an opinion piece on Saturday that called the current system, in which some of the world’s most profitable companies shift profits from country to country to pay very little in taxes, “unacceptable, dysfunctional and — most important — unsustainable.”

-But Treasury Secretary Steven Mnuchin seemed to throw a wrench into any plans to leave Saudi Arabia with a common plan of action in hand, as he warned his counterparts that solutions would require approval by the U.S. Congress.
+But Treasury Secretary Steven Mnuchin seemed to throw a wrench into any plans to leave Saudi Arabia with a common plan of action in hand, warning his counterparts that solutions would require approval by Congress.